markertmer/little-esty-shop-bulk-discounts/README.md

 ## CSV Data Loading
 As this is a hypothetical application, there was a need to populate the database with sample data for customers, invoices, invoice items, items, merchants, transactions and discounts.
 These were provided in CSV files, which we were able to load after building a `rake` command using namespacing for each resource and a `csv_load:all` command for all data.
 This was done locally on each teammate's machine as well as on the Heroku app so that the data could be used on the live deployment.

-## Data Validation & Sad Path Testing
+## Data Validation and Sad Path Testing
 While there is plenty of valid data in the development database for this project, it also needed measures to ensure that live users could not break anything by entering invalid data.
 Validations were incorporated across into each model where resources could be created or updated by a user, including the following conditions:
 - Presence: resources cannot be created or updated with a blank form field.
 - Numericality: strings cannot be entered when a number is expected.